 A big bowl of chicken or prawn salad.

 A mushroom, bacon and onion omelette with lots of salad or a Food Optimising spaghetti bolognese, followed by a fresh fruit salad.

 Slice of cheesecake with double cream, half a bar of chocolate, a bag of peanuts and a family-size bag of crisps and/or ice cream.

-Fat-free yogurt and popcorn.
+No-added-sugar, fat-free flavoured yogurt and popcorn.